The Degree with Foundation on this course is now full for 2020/21 entry (the 3 year Undergraduate is still open for 20/21 entry)

 Fieldwork and practical sessions provide opportunities for you to engage with contemporary issues and improve employability through skill development, including the ability to use geographical information systems (GIS).
 Lectures teach the theories and concepts associated with Biogeography.
 Seminars are student-led sessions taught in smaller groups of around 20-25 students, while tutorials are tutor-led and typically have no more than 10 students.
 There are weekly opportunities to have one-to-one meetings with your tutors.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students, and tutorials which typically have no more than 10 students.
 There are also a number of fieldtrips each year, as well as the opportunity to have a one-to-one meeting with your tutor each week.

-In your first year there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.
+In your first year there are approximately 12 teaching hours each week, which changes to approximately 10 teaching hours in your second and third years as students grow in competence to conduct independent but supported study.
+In addition to these teaching hours, you are also expected to spend time studying independently each week, as well as engaging in group study to prepare for some group assessments.

 Throughout your three years of study, you will be assessed in a number of ways, including written exams, coursework (consisting of both essays and reports), portfolios, a literature review, academic posters, and presentations.
 In your final year you will also complete a dissertation.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.